Using Other Solvers

 • Gurobi, supporting LP, QP, SOCP, and mixed-integer programs.
 Free academic licenses available.

-• CPLEX, supporting LP, QP, and mixed-integer programs.
+• CPLEX, supporting LP, QP, SOCP, and mixed-integer programs.

-• XPRESS supporting LP, QP, SOCP and mixed-integer programs
+• FICO Xpress, supporting LP, QP, SOCP, and mixed-integer programs.

 Solver Capabilities